Constraining CP-phases in SUSY: an interplay of muon/electron $g-2$ and electron EDM: Upper limits on CP-phases in the MSSM

 \subsection{CP-phase upper limits without flavor universality}

-Now we turn to the case of lepton flavor non-universality and calculate the phase limits from the electron $g-2$ measured by Berkeley in Eq.\eqref{eq:electronGM2} and the electron EDM limit.
+Now we turn to the case of lepton flavor non-universality and calculate the phase limits from the electron $g-2$ result in Eq.\eqref{eq:electronGM2} (obtained from the Berkeley measurement of $\alpha_{\rm em}$) and the electron EDM limit.
 We use Eq.\eqref{eq:phaselimit} again to estimate the limit on the dominated phase

 where we take the central value in Eq.\eqref{eq:electronGM2} for $\delta a_e$ and the upper bound in Eq.\eqref{eq:electronEDM} for $d_e^{\rm lim}$.